BurlingtonCodeAcademy/codelikethis/public/lessons/javascript_intro/express_intro_and_server_basics.md

 # node-static

-In earlier lessons, you may have used the `node-static` package to serve your HTML, JS, CSS, images, etc...
+In earlier lessons you used the `node-static` package to serve your HTML, JS, CSS, images, etc...

 *node-static* is a standalone static file server built in NodeJS